open5e/open5e/source/monsters/monsters_a-z/H/hags/sea-hag.rst

 *Hit*: 10 (2d6 + 3) slashing damage.

-**Death Glare**: The hag targets one frightened creature she can see within 30 feet of her.
+**Death Glare**: The hag targets one :ref:`srd:frightened` creature she can see within 30 feet of her.
 If the target can see the hag, it must succeed on a DC 11 Wisdom saving throw against this magic or drop to 0 hit points.